Planning your visit

 Discover how Ironbridge Gorge’s geology was the natural location for an Industrial Revolution and how Abraham Darby I made his pioneering discovery.

-Ironwork from Coalbrookdale was renowned for its quality and innovation and the musuem is home to iron objects that revolutionised working people's everyday lives, as well as exquisite art castings that decorated buildings across the globe.
+Ironwork from Coalbrookdale was renowned for its quality and innovation and the museum is home to iron objects that revolutionised working people's everyday lives, as well as exquisite art castings that decorated buildings across the globe.

 There's also lots to learn about the lives of the enterprising Darby family, whose lasting legacy is felt all around the world today.